urizaf-work/coding_agent/README.md

-This is a simple coding agent implemented in Ruby, as an experiment.
+This is a simple coding agent implemented in Ruby, as an experiment accompanying my blog post: ["Coding agent in 94 lines of Ruby"](https://radanskoric.com/articles/coding-agent-in-ruby).

 # Usage